TheMatrix97/Workshop-Blockchain/README.md

 npx hardhat run --network  sepolia scripts/estimate-cost.js
 ```

-:pencil: P5- How much gas do you estimate to use to deploy the contract?
+:pencil: P5- How much gas do you estimate will be used to deploy the contract?
 How much ETH will it cost?

 ```bash
 npx hardhat run --network sepolia scripts/deploy.js